RobOntics/robontics.github.io/_pages/speakers.md

 valuable experience in gathering requirements from different stakeholders (e.g., end-users, and healthcare professionals) and designing AI-based services taking into account the different perspectives and needs.

-## Talk Ontology-Enhanced Control for Effective Human-Robot Interaction
+## Talk: "Ontology-Enhanced Control for Effective Human-Robot Interaction"

 *Abstract*: Autonomous robots acting in working and social contexts require the development of cognitive capabilities necessary to realize adaptive, contextualized, and safe behaviors.
 Artificial Intelligence (AI) technologies well-support the implementation of relevant capabilities e.g.,